alepha@docs:~/docs/guides/frontend$

 #Activation

 Sigil is active only when alepha.isProduction() and SIGIL_ID is set.
 In development it is silently inert.
 In production without SIGIL_ID it logs a gentle warning and stays disabled (no fail-fast).
-The floating feedback button auto-mounts on every page via the framework's RootComponentsProvider slot — you don't place any JSX.
+The floating feedback button auto-mounts on every page via the framework's RootComponentsProvider slot — you don't place any JSX, and there is no stylesheet to import (the button is inline-styled).

 #What each capability needs

-Each capability is gated on the Lore side by the campaign's feature flags and the sigil's kinds (beacon / blights / vitals / petition), configured by the campaign owner in Lore.
-The module sends everything it can; Lore ignores capabilities a given sigil hasn't enabled.
+The telemetry capabilities (beacon / blights / vitals) are gated on the Lore side by the campaign's feature flags and the sigil's kinds; the module sends everything it can and Lore ignores capabilities a given sigil hasn't enabled.
+The petition button just opens the campaign's first-party request page, which enforces login and the campaign's petitions feature itself.

 #Privacy